-- Canadian Parents for French is open about its volunteer recruitment and screening process. - This policy applies to all Chapters, Branches and National, and to all individuals, staff and volunteers working on behalf of Canadian Parents for French. - Volunteer position descriptions are developed so as to best describe accurately CPF's expectations of its volunteers and the roles of the volunteers in each instance.
+- Canadian Parents for French is open about its volunteer recruitment and screening process. - This policy applies to all Chapters, Branches and National, and to all individuals, staff and volunteers working on behalf of Canadian Parents for French. - Volunteer position descriptions are developed so as to best describe accurately CPF's expectations of its volunteers and the roles of the volunteers in each instance. - CPF has a responsibility for duty of care for volunteers, which extends to orientation, ongoing monitoring and $\underline{\text{training}}$, and providing feedback specific to the job position for volunteers.

-- CPF has a responsibility for duty of care for volunteers, which extends to orientation, ongoing monitoring and training, and providing feedback specific to the job position for volunteers. - The degree of supervision and evaluation of the volunteer varies on the service by the volunteer in the position working with vulnerable persons receiving the service.
+- The degree of supervision and evaluation of the volunteer varies on the service by the volunteer in the position working with vulnerable persons receiving the service.
 Evaluations may include (without limitation) contacts with participants, random spot checks, annual satisfaction surveys or telephone interviews. - CPF volunteers serving in high risk positions as outlined in CPF volunteer role descriptions may be requested to follow a vulnerable-sector training course which outlines behaviours to avoid and how to identify potential misconduct by others. - This policy is used in conjunction with the CPF Child Safety Policy and Protocol.
 Each individual applying for a volunteer position is asked to read and adhere to the Child Safety Protocol and indicate this on their completed CPF Volunteer Application Form. - CPF will take reasonable measures to safeguard the privacy and confidential information of volunteers and prospective volunteers according to our CPF Personal Information and Protection Policy.

 - All volunteer recruitment materials will indicate that CPF has a screening policy, and provide a link that refers to the requirements within the policy. - All interested individuals must successfully complete the CPF volunteer screening process to volunteer with CPF.
-Depending on needs, applicants may not be accepted for the position for which they apply but offered a different opportunity. - Each potential volunteer must fill out a CPF Volunteer Profile Application Form that documents background information, including self-declarations of skills, competencies, completed police checks, reference checks and similar information. - CPF staff will verify the CPF Volunteer Profile Application Form to ensure the adequate level of screening is met for the position, prior to engaging the volunteer. - Volunteers must adhere to CPF orientation manuals and the Child Safety Policy and Protocols as they may pertain to their position and indicate their agreement on the completed CPF Volunteer Profile Application Form. - CPF volunteer positions are grouped according to the level of risk low, medium, or high and these levels are indicated on each CPF volunteer role description.
+Depending on needs, applicants may not be accepted for the position for which they apply but offered a different opportunity. - Each potential volunteer must fill out a CPF Volunteer Profile Application/Registration Form that documents background and personal information, including self-declarations of skills, competencies, completed police checks, reference checks and similar information. - CPF staff will verify the CPF Volunteer Profile Application Form to ensure the adequate level of screening is met for the position, prior to engaging the volunteer.
+CPF volunteers are expected to have read, understand and agreed to the expectations for conduct, including the within the Code of Conduct, Ethics and the Safe and Respectful Workplace policies. - Volunteers must adhere to CPF orientation manuals and the Child Safety Policy and Protocols as they may pertain to their position and indicate their agreement on the completed CPF Volunteer Profile Application Form. - CPF volunteer positions are grouped according to the level of risk low, medium, or high - and these levels are indicated on each CPF volunteer role description.
 Screening measures vary according to the level of risk of the volunteer position.